 \section{Conclusion}

-We propose the new TADA problem, allowing inconsistent taxonomies between the source and target domain in domain adaptation.
-Pseudo-labeling and contrastive learning based techniques are developed, to reduce the domain gap on both of the image level and label level.
-Extensive experiments on both UDA and TADA settings prove the effectiveness of our approach.
+We propose the new TACS problem, allowing inconsistent taxonomies between the source and the target domain in the cross-domain semantic segmentation.
+Three typical types of inconsistent taxonomies are identified.
+To resolve TACS, the mixed-sampling, pseudo-label and contrastive learning based techniques are developed.
+Extensive experiments prove the effectiveness of our approach.

-\textbf{Ethics Statement.} Our proposed approach provides the potential to adapt the model even under the inconsistent taxonomy, saving much cost and effort for labeling when new data and new requirements come.
-Thus, there is also a risk for reduced need of data labelling, leading fewer jobs in this domain and potential unemployment.

-\textbf{Reproducibility Statement.} In Sec.~\ref{sec:exp_setup} of the main paper, we introduce the experimental setup of consistent and inconsistent taxonomy experiments.
-In Sec.
-S1 of the supplementary, we list the framework implementation details such as the batch size, parameters, contrastive learning, baseline setup and compute resources.
-All of the aforementioned details make our paper reproducible.
-Besides, upon acceptance of our paper, we promise to make our codes publicly available, to further help reproduce our paper.
+\textbf{Acknowledgements.} This project was funded by the EU Horizon 2020 research and innovation program under grant agreement No. 820434.
+This project was also supported by the European Lighthouse on Secure and Safe AI (ELSA) Project, a Facebook Academic Gift on Robust Perception (INFO224), and the ETH Future Computing Laboratory (EFCL).
+Special thanks goes to Dr. Wenguan Wang.